YangFangShu/FCNVMB-Deep-learning-based-seismic-velocity-model-building/README.md

 This is the python implementation (PyTorch) of the deep leraning model for velocity model building in a surpervised approach.
 The [paper](https://library.seg.org/doi/10.1190/geo2018-0249.1) is  published on Geophysics.
 The arxiv version of the paper is availabel
 [here](https://arxiv.org/abs/1902.06267).

-Note: The arxiv version is a litlle different from the publishion.
-Please refer to the official version.
+Note: The arxiv version is a litlle different from the publishion, please refer to the official version.

 ## Abstract